You are here:Home > Services > Young Governors' Network

 Our mission is to support young people to volunteer by creating a network that can address the challenges that young people face when governing schools today.

 YGN will be a community of interested, intelligent, creative and questioning young people committed to improving schools for everyone.
-The network has been created by young people, for young people and is supported by the National Governors' Association.
+The network has been created by young people, for young people and is supported by the National Governance Association.

 If you’re a young governor or trustee, it could really help to speak to others about your experiences.